 Never allow someone to enter your premises that you don’t know, especially into areas that require an access card to enter.
 An intruder may try to access your premises by joining a group and hope they will go unnoticed, so be wary of anyone whom you don’t recognise entering the building as part of a group who doesn’t have an identity visitor pass.

-Be extra vigilant if your premise is usually open to visitors during the day.
+Be extra vigilant if your premises is usually open to visitors during the day.
 Having CCTV at your access points can be a great deterrent, but can also be a way of helping to identify criminals who may be trying to access your premises.

 An intruder sometimes doesn’t even have to enter your premises to steal information.
 They could access your sensitive data by going through your rubbish for information that they could find useful.